Scientist in Quantum Computing and Machine Learning

 The National Physical Laboratory (NPL) is a world‑leading centre of excellence that provides cutting‑edge measurement science, engineering and technology to underpin prosperity and quality of life in the UK.

-NPL and DSIT have strong commitments to diversity and equality of opportunity, and welcome applications from candidates irrespective of their background, gender, race, sexual orientation, religion, or age, providing they meet the required criteria.
-Applications from women, disabled and black, Asian and minority ethnic candidates in particular are encouraged.
-All disabled candidates (as defined by the Equality Act 2010) who satisfy the minimum criteria for the role will be guaranteed an interview under the Disability Confident Scheme.
+NPL and DSIT have strong commitments to diversity and equality of opportunity, and welcome applications from candidates irrespective of background, gender, race, sexual orientation, religion, or age.
+Applications from women, disabled and black, Asian and minority ethnic candidates are encouraged.
+Disabled candidates will be guaranteed an interview under the Disability Confident Scheme.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.